 kilowatt and up) AT/renewable energy production is as a distribution of

-owned, grid system compatible, small power plants.
-Distributed power generation
+or municipally owned, grid system compatible, small power plants.
+Distributed

-(of course) needs less copper and less robust transmission lines, since
+power generation (of course) needs less copper and less robust transmission

-a multi-source grid is in itself robust.
-Aside from
+lines, since a multi-source grid is in itself robust.
+Aside

-having a smaller carbon footprint (partly due to more durable panels and
+from having a smaller carbon footprint (partly due to more durable panels

-supporting structures), emergency backup power is everywhere closer --than
+and supporting structures), emergency backup power is everywhere closer

 We're also seeing good news and investments in robust devices which convert wave, tidal and ocean current energy into very reliable electrical power.